 Paranoia again is likely to cause some discomfort, but can also be some good fun.
 This game involves whispering a question to the person on your right, the answer of which has to be somebody playing the game.
 For example, “who’s the best looking out of the group?”
 The recipient then has to point to the person who they think is the answer to that question.
 If the person pointed to wants to know what the question was, they have to take a drink.

 Prepare for some brutal honesty with this one!

 7. Ring of Fire (aka King’s Cup Drinking Game)

-Put a jug or a tall glass in the middle of the table and surround it with a circle of cards faced down.
-Going around the table each person has to take one card at a time.
+Put a jug or a tall glass in the middle of the table and surround it with a circle of cards facing down.
+Going around the table, each person has to take one card at a time.
 However, each card has an assigned action.
 While there are several variants of this game, this is a general guide to follow:

 Ace – Waterfall.
 Going around the circle clockwise, each player starts drinking their drink consecutively and has to continue drinking until the player before them stops.

 Two – You.
 Point to someone to take a drink.